 Chocolate Cupcake Video Tutorial

-First, this recipe is SO EASY!
+This recipe is SO EASY!
 Simply mix the dry ingredients, then mix the wet ingredients, and whisk them together.
-They bake up with a beautiful domed top.
+They bake up with a beautiful domed top and taste way better than a store-bought box mix.

-These chocolate cupcakes are moist and fluffy at the same time with a tender crumb.
-The coffee is the secret ingredient here and makes these intensely chocolatey and gives the cupcakes a deeper color.
-You can’t really taste the coffee in these and you probably wouldn’t know it’s there if you didn’t read the recipe, but it really makes the chocolate flavor shine.
+This chocolate cupcake recipe is moist and fluffy at the same time with a tender crumb.
+Adding coffee is the secret ingredient here, making these intensely chocolatey and giving the cupcakes a deeper color (and yes, you can sub with decaf coffee).
+You can’t really taste the coffee, and you probably wouldn’t know it’s there if you didn’t read the recipe, but it really makes the chocolate flavor shine.

 How to Make Chocolate Cupcakes

-- Quick prep – Preheat the oven and line a 12-count cupcake pan.
+- Quick prep – Preheat the oven with a rack in the center, and line a 12-count cupcake pan with liners (I love parchment paper liners – excellent for being non-stick).

-- Mix dry ingredients – In a large mixing bowl, whisk together dry ingredients (flour, sugar, cocoa, baking soda, salt), breaking up any big clumps of cocoa.
+- Mix dry ingredients – In a large mixing bowl, whisk together flour, sugar, cocoa, baking soda, and salt, breaking up any big clumps.

-- Mix wet ingredients – In a second bowl, whisk together wet ingredients (warm coffee, vinegar, oil, egg, vanilla)
+- Mix wet ingredients – In a second bowl, whisk together the warm coffee, vinegar, oil, egg, and vanilla.

-- Combine batter – Pour wet ingredients over dry ingredients and whisk just until combined.
+- Combine cupcake batter – Pour wet ingredients over dry ingredients and whisk just until combined.
 The batter will be a little loose with small lumps.
+Overmixing can make the cupcake too dense.

-- Fill and bake – Fill each cupcake liner 2/3 full and bake at 350˚F for 18-22 minutes, or until a toothpick inserted in the center comes out clean.
-Cool in the pan for 5 minutes then transfer the cupcakes to a rack to cool before frosting.
+- Fill and bake – Fill each cupcake liner 2/3 full and bake at 350˚F for 18 minutes, or until a toothpick inserted in the center comes out clean (do not overbake or your cupcakes will be dry).
+Cool in the pan for 5 minutes, and then transfer the cupcakes to a rack to cool before frosting.

 The Best Frosting for Chocolate Cupcakes